Mnemonist: Method of loci

-The method of loci is "the use of an orderly arrangement of locations into which one could place the images of things or people that are to be remembered".
+The method of loci is "the use of an orderly arrangement of locations into which one could place the images of things or people that are to be remembered."
 The encoding process happens in three steps.
 First, an architectural area, such as the houses on a street, must be memorized.
 Second, each item to be remembered must be associated with a separate image.
-Finally, this set of images can be distributed in a "locus," or place within the architectural area in a pre-determined order.
+Finally, this set of images can be distributed in a "locus", or place within the architectural area in a pre-determined order.
 Then, as one tries to recall the information, the mnemonists simply has to "walk" down the street, see each symbol, and recall the associated information.
-An example of mnemonists who used this is Solomon Shereshevsky; he would use Gorky Street, a street he lived on.
+An example of mnemonists who used this method is Solomon Shereshevsky; he would use Gorky Street, his own street.
 When he read, each word would form a graphic image.
 He would then place this image in a place along the street; later, when he needed to recall the information, he would simply "stroll" down the street again to recall the necessary information.

 Neuroimaging studies have shown results that support the method of loci as the retrieval method in world-class memory performers.
 An fMRI recorded brain activity in memory experts and a control group as they were memorizing selected data.
 Previous studies have shown that teaching a control group the method of loci leads to changes in brain activation during memorization.
 Consistent with their use of the method of loci, memory experts had higher activity in the medial parietal cortex, retrospenial cortex, and right posterior hippocampus; these brain areas have been linked to spatial memory and navigation.
 These differences were observable even when the memory experts were trying to memorize stimuli, such as snowflakes, where they showed no superior ability to the control group.

 Acceleration

 The final step in skilled memory theory is acceleration.
 With practice, time necessary for encoding and retrieval operations can be dramatically reduced.
 As a result, storage of information can then be performed within a few seconds.
-Indeed, one confounding factor in the study of memory is that the subjects often improve from day-to-day as they are tested over and over.
+Indeed, one confounding factor in the study of memory is that the subjects often improve from day to day as they are tested over and over.